webpage by Paul Ridenour

 L to R: Margaret Ridenour (leaning forward), David

-Ridenour Sr, daughters Susannah Ridenour Notestine, and Eve Ridenour
+Ridenour Sr, daughters Susannah Ridenour Notestine and Eve Ridenour

 Susannah Ridenour Notestine